The Cathedral in Florence at sunset

 First Stop: Head Straight To The Duomo!

 Start your Florence adventure at the city’s crown jewel, the Cathedral of Santa Maria del Fiore.
-This isn’t about entering the cathedral just yet, it’s about capturing that perfect shot of Florence’s most iconic landmark before the crowds arrive.
+You won’t be entering the cathedral just yet because if you start early enough, it won’t be open.

 Grab Some Breakfast At Forno Ghibellina